Kristoffer Hoven

-Kristoffer Hoven (born 10 August 1996) is a Norwegian football striker who currently plays for Sogndal.
+Kristoffer Hoven (born 10 August 1996) is a Norwegian football striker who plays for Hønefoss.

-He is a son of the track and field athletes Anders Hoven and Anne-Beth née Espetvedt, and together with his brother Andreas Hoven he signed for Strømsgodset's first team in 2016.
+He is a son of the track and field athletes Anders Hoven and Anne-Beth Hoven, and together with his brother Andreas Hoven he signed for Strømsgodset's first team in 2016.
 He appeared once in the league and once in the cup.
 In the early summer of 2017 he went on to Hønefoss BK, where he scored double digits.
 Ahead of the 2019 season he returned to the first tier with Kristiansund BK, only to move on to Sogndal in the summer of 2019.